-AMD, the AMD logo, and combinations thereof, Advanced Micro Devices, AMD-K6, AMD Athlon, AMD Duron, AMD Opteron and MirrorBit are either trademarks or registered trademarks of Advanced Micro Devices, Inc. Other terms used to identify companies and products may be trademarks of their respective owners.
+AMD, the AMD logo, and combinations thereof, Advanced Micro Devices, AMD Athlon, AMD Duron, AMD Opteron are trademarks of Advanced Micro Devices, Inc. in the United States and/or other jurisdictions.
+Spansion and MirrorBit are trademarks of FASL LLC in the United States and/or other jurisdictions.
+Other terms used to identify companies and products may be trademarks of their respective owners.